Jump to the content of the page

 Second measurement axis option

 With this option, biaxial measurements can be performed: In addition to the longitudinal strain, transverse strains can also be recorded—for example the change in width.
-Alternatively, change in width can of course also be measured alone.
+Alternatively, change in width can naturally be measured alone.

 Two versions are available for measurement of transverse strain: